 2.6.1.
-Treatment of MPE groups
+TREATMENT OF MPE GROUPS

 - 43 The Banking Package introduced a deduction regime directly applicable to G-SIIs under an MPE approach.
 Article 72e(4) CRR introduces specific TLAC adjustments for G-SIIs under an MPE strategy.
-In particular, it foresees adjustments to the TLAC eligible items: any exposure of the EU parent resolution entity towards a subsidiary which does not belong to the same resolution group as that EU parent, in the form of either own funds or eligible liabilities, shall be deducted from the computation of the TLAC eligible liabilities of the parent resolution entity. - 44 However, if the subsidiary concerned is in surplus with regard to its TLAC requirement(48), according to Article 72e(4) CRR, the resolution authority of that parent institution, after duly considering the opinion of the resolution authorities of any subsidiaries concerned, may permit the parent institution to deduct a lower amount of such exposures.
+In particular, it foresees adjustments to the TLAC eligible items: any exposure of the EU parent resolution entity towards a subsidiary which does not belong to the same resolution group as that EU parent, in the form of either own funds or eligible liabilities, shall be deducted from the computation of the TLAC-eligible liabilities of the parent resolution entity. - 44 However, if the subsidiary concerned is in surplus with regard to its TLAC requirement49, according to Article 72e(4) CRR, the resolution authority of that parent institution, after duly considering the opinion of the resolution authorities of any subsidiaries concerned, may permit the parent institution to deduct a lower amount of such exposures.
 The deduction may be reduced by the proportion of the TLAC surplus that corresponds to the own funds and eligible liabilities issued by the subsidiary and held by the parent resolution entity.
-From an economic perspective, this lower deduction amount represents loss-absorbing and recapitalisation capacity held at local level and not committed to any local prudential and resolution requirement. - 45 If a lower deduction is accepted, the amount of TLAC surplus that is used to reduce the deductions of the parent resolution entity has to be deducted from the TLAC eligible liabilities of the subsidiary concerned.
+From an economic perspective, this lower deduction amount represents loss-absorbing and recapitalisation capacity held at local level and not committed to any local prudential and resolution requirement. - 45 If a lower deduction is accepted, the amount of TLAC surplus that is used to reduce the deductions of the parent resolution entity has to be deducted from the TLAC-eligible liabilities of the subsidiary concerned.
 The rationale is that otherwise the same liabilities could be used to cover TLAC requirements twice: at parent level and at subsidiary level.
 The surplus amount pertaining to the parent resolution entity that increases its eligible liabilities must be matched by a corresponding lower amount of eligible liabilities in the subsidiary.
-The new rules established by Article 92a of the CRR (and related provisions, including Article 72e CRR) are directly applicable to G-SIIs as regards their TLAC requirement. - 46 The SRB reflects the economic effect of the concept described in paragraphs 43 and 44 above in the MREL framework for all MPE banking groups for the treatment of exposures to resolution groups based in third countries.
-To this end, the SRB determines MREL add-ons and differentiates its approach according to whether the exposures are towards other resolution groups based in the EU or in third countries.
-This methodology applies to all MPE banking groups (G-SIIs and non-G-SIIs). - 47 The part of the add-on related to exposures to resolution groups based in third countries will be treated in such a way as to mirror the economic rationale and effects of the CRR deduction regime.
-To this end, for exposures to non-EU resolution groups, MPE deductions as set out in Article 72e(4) CRR for G-SIIs will be translated into corresponding MREL add-ons for all MPE groups.
-The outcome of the CRR approach based on deductions will be transformed into corresponding add-ons to capture the intragroup exposures between resolution groups based in third countries and the EU resolution group for which the MREL is computed.
-For the 2021 RPC, the SRB will allow, on a transitional basis, surpluses present in third-country resolution groups to proportionally reduce the add-on.
-This approach will be re-assessed in the next cycle. - 48 The part of the add-on related to exposures to resolution groups based in the EU will instead be computed according to a methodology that simulates the loss absorption and recapitalisation in the other EU resolution groups.
-For the part of these exposures which relates to the loss-absorption amount of other EU resolution groups, the full part will be required as add-on.
-For the part which relates to the simulated recapitalisation, as a result of the application of bail-in in other EU resolution groups, the resolution group concerned would hold new equity instruments, whose market value is expected to be lower than their book value after resolution.
-To reflect such a lower market value, in line with the assumption made in the approach to NCWO(49), a resolution haircut(50) of 75% is assumed on the book value of the equity participations in other resolution groups, which increases the add-on of the resolution group concerned by the same amount.
-Any remaining exposures to other EU resolution groups not involved in the simulated bail-in will be subject to the MREL formula applied to the resolution group concerned.
+The new rules established by Article 92a of the CRR (and related provisions, including Article 72e) are directly applicable to G-SIIs as regards their TLAC requirement.

-(48) This includes any Pillar II MREL additional to TLAC (see Article 72e(4) CRR) where applicable.
+49 This includes any Pillar II MREL additional to TLAC (see Article 72e(4) CRR) where applicable.